lawrennd/old_talks/slides/2017-02-28-challenges-for-delivering-machine-learning-in-health.md

 2. Quantifying the Value of Data

-3. Privacy, loss of control, marginalization
+3. Privacy, loss of control, marginalisation

 ## Breadth vs Depth Paradox